FIREARMS ARE NOT PERMITTED ON THE PREMISES

 (Question regarding citizenship): If you are a registered alien, check "NO" and enter your country of birth, country of citizenship, and alien registration or I-94 number; You must also submit documentation proving your registration.

-A VALID Pennsylvania Driver’s License or Non-Drivers ID, along with two (1) acceptable form of proof of residence, all names and addresses must match.
+A VALID Pennsylvania Driver’s License or Non-Drivers ID both Front and Back, along with one (1) acceptable form of proof of residence, all names and addresses must match.
 NO PO BOXES WILL BE ACCEPTED, (see below for examples).

 Applicants, who have had a NAME CHANGE, must attach a copy of legal documents to show the name change. (i.e., Marriage License, Court Orders)

 If you were previously a member of the Armed Forces, a copy of your discharge papers (DD-214) must be attached to the application.

 Foreign-born applicants who are presently American citizens must attach a copy of either their naturalization papers or a passport

 Registered aliens must attach a copy of their current alien registration identification card, i.e., GREEN CARD.